 ½ teaspoon sea salt

-a few grinds finely ground black pepper
+a few grinds of finely ground black pepper

-1. Roast the garlic: preheat oven to 350°F. Slice off the top fifth of the head of unpeeled garlic.
+1. Roast the garlic: Preheat oven to 350°F. Slice off the top fifth of the head of unpeeled garlic.
 Add a drop of olive oil.
 Replace the top.
 Wrap with parchment paper and then aluminum foil.
 Bake for 1 hour.
 Discard foil and parchment.

 2. Take the top off of the garlic and squeeze the softened garlic out of the skins into the bowl of a food processor fitted with the metal blade.
-Add remaining ingredients and process until smooth and creamy.
+Add the remaining ingredients and process until smooth and creamy.
 Can be made a day ahead and kept covered and refrigerated.